LouisMazel/maz-ui/apps/docs/src/components/maz-markdown-editor.md

 ---
 title: MazMarkdownEditor
-description: MazMarkdownEditor is a GitHub-style markdown editor with Write/Preview tabs, an optional formatting toolbar, and a sanitized preview.
+description: MazMarkdownEditor is a GitHub-style markdown editor with Write/Preview/Split tabs, a configurable formatting toolbar, optional line numbers, and a sanitized preview.
 It shares the same states, labels and theming as MazTextarea, is SSR-friendly, and supports custom renderers.
 ---

 # {{ $frontmatter.title }}